 Son of film producers Yoram and Sandra Gross, Guy began scoring many of the family companies' feature and television projects while still studying composition at the Conservatorium High School.
 Following in his father's footsteps, Guy directed and scored the animated TV series "Old Tom" and wrote, scored, and directed the animated television special "Blinky Bill's White Christmas" featuring his song "It's Christmas in Australia" performed by Christine Anu.

 At the age of 26, Guy scored his first feature film, "Frauds" directed by Stephan Elliott and has since scored five features with Stephan including the 1994 international hit "The Adventures of Priscilla, Queen of the Desert" and more recently, "Swinging Safari".
 In '95, Guy composed his award winning score to the ABC TV series "Bordertown" for Knapman Wyld Television for whom he has also scored the award winning TV Series "East West 101".
 In 1999 Guy received the (shared) award for Best Music at the Tropicana Film Festival (Tropfest) for his score to that year's winning short film "Uno Amore".
 That year Guy also composed the score to the horror feature film "Cut" for Mushroom Pictures and soon after that began scoring the hit Sci-Fi series "Farscape" produced by The Jim Henson Company.

 "Farscape" was a monumental project for Guy keeping him busy for over three years culminating in a big budget, 2 part television mini series "Farscape - Peacekeeper Wars" enlisting the services of the Sydney Symphony Orchestra where he conducted a 140 strong orchestra and choir.
 Farscape has spun off six Soundtrack Albums.

 From 2003 - 2015 Guy was a partner and director of Trackdown Digital.
-In 2015 Guy set up Church Street Studios; an autonomous collective of film, music and sound professionals located in Sydney's inner city.
+In 2015 Guy founded Church Street Studios; an autonomous collective of film, music sound and screen professionals located in Sydney's inner city.
 All members of Church Street operate independently but when necessary collaborate to offer an unparalleled and comprehensive film and music service.
 Guy also mentors and consults to a number of screen composers and film practitioners.